How to cure insomnia?

 - Essential Oils: Essential Oils are sweet-scented liquid derived from different species of flowers, plants, and trees.
 Studies have shown that the use of lavender oil is very fruitful for insomnia.
 Cedarwood and sandalwood oil are also thought to promote sleep.

-- Medications: The Food and Drug Administration of the United States has approved Zolpidem 10mg tablet for short term treatment of insomnia.
+- Medications: The Food and Drug Administration of the United States has approved Modalert 10mg tablet for short term treatment of insomnia.
 The extended version of Zolpidem is the Ambien Sleeping Pill.
 Ambien or Zolpidem is the best and effected treatment for insomnia, that works on the brain and central nervous system to produce a calming effect

 Before adopting any of these ways, you must contact your doctor about any new exercise routines, effective medications, or supplements you might be interested in.